 Today, these sorts of women are better known as “sparrows,” after the best-selling 2013 book Red Sparrow by former CIA officer Jason Matthews (highly recommended, and the way) and film starring Jennifer Lawrence.

 The closest thing we have to a real-life “swallow” or a “sparrow” these days is Maria Butina, the redheaded Russian graduate student who went to prison for acting as a clandestine Russian foreign agent.
 According to the Justice Department, Butina worked at the direction of a high-level official in the Russian government, Alexander Torshin.

 Prosecutors initially accused Butina of offering sex in exchange for a job.
 That allegation was soon withdrawn, with prosecutors saying they had misread a text.

-During her time in the United States, Butina did have affairs well-connected older men, such as Paul Erickson, who was well connected in Republican circles.
+During her time in the United States, Butina did have affairs well-connected older men, such as Paul Erickson, who helped her gain entree into Republican circles.
 With help from Erickson, Butina infiltrated the National Rifle Association, met with Donald Trump Jr. at an NRA annual meeting, and came very close to a meeting with President Trump.
 You can read more about that here.

 Another man who had a romantic affair with Butina was Patrick Byrne, then the chief executive of Overtstock.com.
 You can read what Byrne told me about his relationship with Butina and the FBI here.